Teaching Probabilistic Logical Reasoning to Transformers: Limitations

 \section{Limitations}

 One limitation of our work is the fixed structure of the rules in our datasets, which limits the model's transferability to other domains with more open forms of explaining probabilistic rules.
 Another limitation is that we take a small step to formalize probabilistic reasoning over text.
 However, this does not mean the outcome language models are fully capable of language understanding and reasoning.
-Finally, running our models, based on RoBERTa large while possible, is computationally expensive, limiting their usage.
-This is exacerbated when it comes to fine-tuning Large Language Models that, in their current state, are very expensive to train.
+Finally, running our models, based on RoBERTa large while possible, is computationally expensive, limiting their usage with all our different settings.
+This is exacerbated when it comes to utilizing Large Language Models that, in their current state, are very expensive to use even in zero-shot and few-shot settings.